Deepak-iiitg/rbac-api/readme.md

         "__v": 0
     }
   ]

-  \n
-  if manager request the get api, only return array of their department tasks. \n if employee request the get api ,only return array of their assigned tasks. \n
+  if manager request the get api, only return array of their department tasks. if employee request the get api ,only return array of their assigned tasks.

-  \n
-Delete User \n
+Delete User
-   enpoint : localhost:8080/users/  (http patch) \n
+   enpoint : localhost:8080/users/  (http patch)
-   only admin can delete the user. \n
+   only admin can delete the user.